With extremist and hate groups on the rise in the US, corporate funders need to take more care to avoid funding them.

 Look for a vetting partner that can tailor their vetting to help you align your funding with your values.
 Most companies want to ensure that funds aren’t used in a way that discriminates on the basis of race, political orientation, religion, gender, sexual orientation, age, national origin, ethnicity, ancestry, marital status, veteran status, or mental or physical disability.
 By making your program goals and guidelines clear up front, your partner can make recommendations that will mitigate risk and ensure alignment.

 Lastly, resources like our free Ethos How-To Guide can help you address dilemmas related to funding questionable groups.
-The toolkit, co-created by GlobalGiving’s peers and stakeholders, is publicly available for anyone to use.
+The toolkit, co-created by GlobalGiving’s peers and partners, is publicly available for anyone to use.

 Nonprofit organizations around the globe are doing important work every day to protect and support groups that are discriminated against.
 Consider Pathways to Safety International, which is supporting LGBTQIA+ victims of violence overseas.
 Another GlobalGiving partner, Fundación Interpretalab, is tackling online hate speech in Chile.
 The Council of Korean Americans is committed to stopping anti-Asian hate and supporting vulnerable members in their community.